The Language of Approval: Identifying the Drivers of Positive Feedback Online: RQ2: Predictive Modeling for Proactive Identification of Desirable Comments

 \subsection{RQ2(b): How does the performance of predictive models vary across communities?}

-The right panel plot in \autoref{fig:local-global-auc} shows the communities with the top-10 AUC differences (gains and loss) between the local model and the global model evaluated on that community's test set.
+The right panel plot in \autoref{fig:local-global-auc} shows the communities with the AUC differences (gains and loss) between the local model and the global model evaluated on that community's test set.
+Since our dataset contains 100 subreddits, to extract meaningful insights while keeping interpretations free of bias, we focus on subreddits with both the top-10 \emph{gains} and top-10 \emph{losses} as a case study.

 The largest gains (in green) appear in \emph{r/pcmasterrace}, \emph{r/gtaonline}, \emph{r/nosleep}, \emph{r/unpopularopinion}, \emph{r/DnD}, \emph{r/wow}, \emph{r/Minecraft}, \emph{r/formula1}, \emph{r/Terraria}, and \emph{r/AmItheAsshole}, with the local models performing between $0.10$ to $0.23$ better than the global model in terms of AUC.
 We hypothesize that these forums likely have distinctive topics or narrative styles, so local models can specialize and outperform a global model that averages across heterogeneous contexts.